yxw007/vscode-translate-next/README.md

     - Follow me + one-click trifecta of my videos (bilibili: [向往自由的码](https://space.bilibili.com/3546754775517426?spm_id_from=333.788.0.0))
     - Points on github for helping my project star ⭐
     - Have better suggestions and ideas for product enhancements, private message me!
-    - PR for my project to fix bugs and expand support for more useful features!
     - Become my sponsor： https://github.com/sponsors/yxw007
     - Reward me and buy me a cup of coffee ☕
         ![alt text](assets/images/give_a_reward.jpg)